A universal space for finite topological spaces: Hyperspaces of discrete spaces

 Let $X_d$ be a set with the discrete topology.
-We consider the hyperspace of non-empty (every subset is open and closed) subsets with the upper semifinite topology $\hiper$.
+We consider the hyperspace of non-empty subsets with the upper semifinite topology $\hiper$.
 If $X$ is discrete, then it is an Alexandroff space, and we already know that the hyperspace is Alexandroff.
-We prove it explicitly for this case, in order to find the minimal basis and we also show that the hyperspace is also $T_0$. \begin{prop} For every set $X$, the space $\hiper$ is a $\text{T}_0$ Alexandroff space. \end{prop} \begin{proof} To show that it is Alexandroff, we need to find, for every point of the space, a minimal neighborhood.
-Every subset $C$ of $X$ is open with the discrete topology, so the basis element of $C$ is $B_C=2^C$.
+We prove it explicitly for this case, in order to find the minimal basis and we also show that the hyperspace is also $T_0$. \begin{prop} For every set $X$, the space $\hiper$ is a $\text{T}_0$ (and not necessarily $T_1$) Alexandroff space. \end{prop} \begin{proof} To show that $\hiper$ is Alexandroff, we need to find, for every point $C$ of the space, a minimal neighborhood $B_C$.
+Every subset of $X$ is open with the discrete topology, so the basis element associated to the open set $C$ is $B(C)=2^C$.
 It is easy to see that so it contains $C$ and it is contained in any open neighborhood of $C$.
 Hence $\hiper$ is an Alexandroff space with minimal neighborhoods $2^C$ for every $C\in\hiper$.
 It is $\text{T}_0$ because, for every pair of different points $C,D\in\hiper$, there are two possibilities.
 If $C\varsubsetneq D$, then $C\in B_C\not\ni D$.
 If $C\not\subset D$ and $D\not\subset C$ then we have both $C\in B_C\not\ni D$ and $C\not\in B_D\in D$.
-The space $\hiper$ is not $\text{T}_1$ because for every two points such that $C<D$, that is, $C\subset D$, every neighborhood of $D$ contains $B_D\supset B_C\ni C$. \end{proof} \begin{obs} As a $T_0$ Alexandroff space, the partial order induced in $\hiper$ is the following: for every $C,D\in\hiper$, $C\leqslant D$ if and only if $C\subseteq D$.
+The space $\hiper$ is not generally $\text{T}_1$ because for every two different points with $C\subset D$, every neighborhood of $D$ contains $B_D\supset B_C\ni C$. \end{proof} \begin{obs} As a $T_0$ Alexandroff space, the partial order induced in $\hiper$ is the following: for every $C,D\in\hiper$, $C\leqslant D$ if and only if $C\subseteq D$.
 Moreover, the minimal neighborhood for a point $C\in\hiper$ is $2^C$. \end{obs}

 We now consider the \emph{power of finite sets of $X$}, that is, which receives the subspace topology, so is a basis for its topology.
 As a subspace, $\hiperf$ is a $T_0$ Alexandroff space, with minimal neighborhoods $2^C$, for each $C\in\hiperf$.
 Define, for every $r\in\mathbb{N}$, the set of points of the hyperspace $\hiper$ with a bounded (by $r$) number of elements. \begin{obs} For every $r\in\mathbb{N}$, the space $2^{X_d}_r$ is an open subset of $2^{X_d}_f$.
 This is so because, for every $C\in 2^{X_d}_r$, its minimal neighborhood $2^C$ is contained in the space $2^{X_d}_r$.
 Moreover, for every pair $r\leqslant s$, we have the inclusion $2^{X_d}_r\subset 2^{X_d}_s$. \end{obs} \begin{ej}In general, the space $\hiperf$ is not $T_1$.
 For example, for the set of natural numbers $\mathbb{N}$, we have that $\hipernf$ is not $T_1$ because, for example, the minimal neighborhood of $\{1,2,3\}$ contains $\{1,2\}$. \end{ej}